ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 Now, although I said there are multiple ways to unit test an Angular app, there's actually only one correct way: calling the constructor.
 Since TestBed loads the view as well as any components, directives... used in the view, you're actually also testing how the class integrates with them.
-In other words, you're entering the domain of integration testing, which is also important, but I'm not going into detail about that.
+In other words, you're entering the domain of integration testing, which is also important, but out of scope for this blog post.

 The unit tests you would write using the constructor approach, could practically look the same when you would use TestBed to instatiate the components.
 However, there are some problems with using the Angular TestBed for unit tests which I'll be explaining below.